jeffbalagosa/100-days-of-code/log.md

 Worked on Front-End Course on Codecademy:

-- Finished _Learn JavaScript Syntax: Promises_ module.
+- Finished _Learn JavaScript Syntax: Promises_ lesson.
   - Got 90% on the quiz, but it took me 2 tries.
 - Working through _Learn JavaSript Syntax: Async-Await_
   - Currently going through exercises for using try and catch inside of async functions.